 We have signed an Accounting Audit contract with Deloitte Touche Tohmatsu LLC since its inception in 2005.
-In the fiscal year ending March 31, 2020 (the 15th fiscal year), we had four certified public accountants: Hidehito Goda, Hiroharu Nakamura, Shigehiko Matsumoto, and Kentaro Mizushima who performed Accounting Audit operations.
-There were 45 public certified accountants, 47 accountants who passed CPA exam, and 32 others involved in Accounting Audit.
+In the fiscal year ending March 31, 2021 (the 16th fiscal year), we have four certified public accountants: Hiroharu Nakamura, Hiroyuki Hamahara, Akihiko Uchida, and Kentaro Mizushima who perform Accounting Audit operations.
+There are 38 public certified accountants, 42 accountants who passed CPA exam, and 23 others involved in Accounting Audit.

 (NOTE) The Mitsubishi Bank, Ltd. signed an Accounting Audit contract with Deloitte Touche Tohmatsu LLC in 1976 (at that time Tohmatsu-Aoki Audit Corporation.).
-Since then, we, the Bank of Tokyo-Mitsubishi, Ltd. which was formed by the merger between Mitsubishi Bank, Ltd. and Tokyo Bank, Ltd., Mitsubishi Tokyo Financial Group which was established by the stock transfer between Bank of Tokyo-Mitsubishi, Ltd., Nippon Trust Bank Limited and MUTB, and the company which was formed by the merger between Mitsubishi Tokyo
+Since then, we, the Bank of Tokyo-Mitsubishi, Ltd. which was formed by the merger between Mitsubishi Bank, Ltd. and Tokyo Bank, Ltd., Mitsubishi Tokyo Financial Group which was established by the stock transfer between Bank of Tokyo-Mitsubishi, Ltd., Nippon Trust Bank Limited and MUTB, and the company which was formed by the merger between Mitsubishi Tokyo Financial Group, Inc. and UFJ Holdings, Inc., have continuously signed an Accounting Audit contract with Deloitte Touche Tohmatsu LLC.